Rachamv/SMS/teacher/documentoffice.md

 ===Forms===

-In this form, we're using `ModelForm` provided by Django to create a form based on the `Event` model.
-The `Meta` class specifies the model and fields to include in the form.

-The `widgets` attribute is used to customize the rendering of the `start_date` and `end_date` fields.
-In this example, we're adding a CSS class called `datetime-input` to style the datetime inputs in a custom way.
-You can modify the widget attributes to suit your specific needs.
+We have created several forms:
+ `AttendanceForm` and `SpecialReportForm`.
+The `AttendanceForm` is a model form for the `StudentAttendance` model, and it includes fields such as `class_instance`, `date`, `status`, and `remarks`.
+The `SpecialReportForm` is a model form for the `SpecialReport` model, and it includes fields `student` and `report`.
+`ExamResultForm`, for the `ExamResult` model.
+It includes fields such as `exam`, `student`, and `marks_obtained`.
+Similarly, in the `TestForm`, I've created a model form for the `Test` model.
+It includes fields such as `teacher`, `subject`, `class_instance`, `date`, `max_marks`, and `passing_marks`.
+The `teacher` field is hidden as it will be populated based on the logged-in user.
+The other fields are rendered with appropriate CSS classes.
+`LessonPlanForm`, inherit from `forms.ModelForm` and specify the model as `LessonPlan`.
+The `fields` attribute lists all the fields from the `LessonPlan` model that should be included in the form.

+We also define the `widgets` dictionary to customize the rendering of each field.
+Here, we use `forms.Select` for foreign key fields to display them as dropdowns, `forms.DateInput` for the date field, and `forms.TextInput` and `forms.Textarea` for the title and description fields, respectively.
+The `attrs` parameter allows you to add CSS classes or other attributes to the form fields for styling purposes.

 ===Tests===